 Let’s revisit the movies that changed my 2016 experience We’re finally here, the end of a great year of movies ...Read More

-Rogue One is enjoyable despite the lack of character development Prequels are still a bad name around the Star Wars ...Read More
+Rogue One is enjoyable despite the lack of character development Prequels are still a bad name around the Star Wars universe and ...Read More

 A talented cast and unique cinematography create an ambitious impressionistic coming of age story Moving between rap songs and a ...Read More